dcut417/JavaParser/README.md

 1. Most IDEs will support importing Maven projects.
 That saves having to specify the `jar` files.
 It might work to just import the JavaAnalyserCore project, but this hasn't been tested (feel free to use the provided `pom.xml` file as a starting point your own project if you intend to use Maven.

+In depth instructions for running the code can be found in the project compendium report.